 In the 2021 financial year, the Group analysed potential sustainability risks in the areas at climate change and scarcity of resources.
-The Group did not identify any key risks to its business model in either area and, as such also on the prese versions we prese s of a 2 any support does not currently anticipate any significant impacts from such risks on its business model or on the presentation of its results of operations or financial position.
+The Group did not identify any key risks to its business model in either area and, as such, also does not currently anticipate any significant impacts from such risks on its business model or on the presentation of its results of operations or financial position.